Raise your hand if every conference session you’ve ever attended was accurately described by its program blurb.

 It’s elitist and untrue to claim that only “curators” can put together a conference experience that attendees will value.
 “Attendees don’t know what they don’t know,” says Jeff Hurt.
 Yes, that’s often true if you’re comparing the knowledge of a single attendee with the knowledge of an expert.
 But, in my experience, attendees collectively know what they don’t know far better than any outside “expert”.
 As David Weinberger puts it in his latest book Too Big To Know: “The smartest person in the room is the room.”

 Finally, who are these conference curators?
 Is it possible to be a conference curator for any kind of conference, or do you need to be a subject matter expert on the conference topic?
 What are the credentials a conference curator needs?
 None of the articles I’ve read answer these questions.

 I think that the need for a conference curator is a myth created by those who desire to maintain the role of experts in the construction of conference programs.
 Let it go, guys.
 The people formerly known as the audience can do a much better job.

 I’m sticking my neck out again.
 It’s a great way to learn.
 Are you a champion of the conference curator?
 Chop away in the comments below.

 When I was an IT consultant I used to build custom database management systems—complicated, company-specific software that handled the unique way an organization did things.
-The normal way to do this is the Microsoft Word or kitchen-sink approach: add every feature and ability you can think of (or that any important customer asks for) into the application, and let the user work with the entire glory of what you’ve created.
+The normal way to do this is the Microsoft Word or kitchen-sink approach.
+Add every feature and ability you can think of (or that any important customer asks for) into the application.
+Then, let the user work with the entire glory of what you’ve created.